Biometrics Appointment FAQ

 Whether you are applying for U.S. lawful permanent residence (“green card”), naturalization, change of status, employment authorization, travel document, asylum, or one of various other types of immigration benefits, U.S. Citizenship and Immigration Services (“USCIS”) will require you to attend what is called a biometrics appointment.
 After you file the petition or application for certain immigration benefit, you will receive a biometrics appointment notice some weeks or months later in the mail (see sample below).
 This will give you an exact place, date, and time at which you are expected to show up.
 The biometrics you provide during your biometrics appointment allow USCIS to confirm your identity and run required background and security checks.

-At DYgreencard, we may help you handle many types of applications, like I-485 adjustment of status to apply for green card, I-130 immigrant petition for spouse, parent, child, or sibling, I-751 petition to remove conditions on green card, I-765 application for employment authorization, I-90 application to renew green card, N-400 application for naturalization, I-131 application for reentry permit or advance parole or refugee travel document, and more.
+At DYgreencard.com, we may help you handle many types of applications, like I-485 adjustment of status to apply for green card, I-130 immigrant petition for spouse, parent, child, or sibling, I-751 petition to remove conditions on green card, I-765 application for employment authorization, I-90 application to renew green card, N-400 application for naturalization, I-131 application for reentry permit or advance parole or refugee travel document, and more.
 All you need to do is just answer a few simple questions online and upload supporting documents to our platform.
 Then we take care of the rest.
-The entire application package will be carefully reviewed by a professional immigration attorney to ensure its final approval by USCIS.
-Learn more about what we can do for you.

 This article answers nine frequently asked questions regarding the biometrics appointment: